Developer General Guidance

 • RDF comments should be extremely concise and clear.

-• unclear or anemic documentation should be called out
+• unclear, missing, or overly-verbose documentation must be called out

-• documentation should be wiki-style: focused on the topic at hand, don't repeat yourself, keep things simple and clear
+• documentation should be wiki-style: focused on the topic at hand, don't repeat yourself, keep it as simple as possible

 • to encourage documentation-driven software engineering, code comments should refer to corresponding documentation by filename, and the documentation and code should be cross-checked for consistency whenever possible